 "If you're looking at the absolute speed mechanic, or that cyclical pattern, the Ankling-to-Butt Kick series is the first progression to competently teach that type of leg motion."

-2/ Absolute Speed
+Absolute Speed A-Run Series

 The next progression is the A-Run.
 Ankling initiates that recovery phase that happens as soon as your foot comes off the ground in that cyclical pattern.
 You want to reduce that time as much as possible in order to get quickly into your recovery phase.